-I’ve recently been thinking about the ‘discourse’ that inevitably surfaces when a TikTok trend goes viral.
+I’ve recently been thinking about the ~discourse~ that inevitably surfaces when a TikTok trend goes viral.
 It’s a blessing and a curse which has come to be synonymous with the territory, yet it’s definitely something that Vine, despite being the de facto blueprint of the social media channel, didn’t have to put up with.
 And there are certainly benefits to this scrutiny, whether it’s discovering and removing videos of right wingers inciting white supremacist violence, or indeed celebrating the TikTok teens and K-Pop stans buying up tickets to a Trump rally in order to leave the stadium empty.
 However, a downside is the tide of opinions you often need to wade through before even hearing from a trend’s pioneer – hot takes which may never have been intended for in the first place.
 This is how I felt before meeting Chrissy Chlapecka, one of the leaders of ‘Bimbo TikTok’.
-As a brief glance at Chrissy’s profile @chrissychlapecka suggests, this particular trend is about reclaiming the word bimbo, a term traditionally used disparagingly against women, and looking hot while you’re at it.
-Even before I’d arranged my Zoom call with Chrissy’s agents, I had questions for the Bimbo TikTok star.
+As a brief glance at Chrissy’s profile suggests, this particular trend is about reclaiming the word bimbo, a term traditionally used disparagingly against women, and looking good while you’re at it.
+Even before I’d had a reply from Chrissy’s agents about my interview, I had questions for the Bimbo TikTok star.
 Is Bimboism a performance, as per Judith Butler’s gender theory, and if so, who is the performance for?
 Does it serve the male gaze or subvert it?
 Is it the ‘radical left wing’ that some suggest, or just an excuse to dress up and play dumb?

 Another myth around Bimboism that Chrissy aims to debunk is the idea that bimbos are inherently stupid.
 While the unofficial motto of Bimbo TikTok is ‘No thoughts.
 Heads empty.
 Just vibes’, this feigned dumbness, like much of the trend itself, is a parody of the misogyny historically faced by women.
 It’s all part of the performance of the bimbo, which subverts the expectations associated with people who look or act a certain way.
 TikTok Bimbo fauxrich explains that Bimboism is “not a protest against intelligence, it’s kind of a protest against academia and how elitist and classist it is.”
 Or as Chrissy puts it, “Bimboism doesn’t necessarily mean that you’re a dumbass.”